 Write a list of your needs: do you have medical requirements or learning difficulties?

 Asking yourself what’s really important to you is a good start: remember, write things down and once you have discovered the answer, place them in a ‘pros and cons’ list.
 This will enable you to view the overall feel of that particular facility and will help you choose one over the other.

 Don’t forget, our admissions team is always on hand to answer any of the above questions, and many more for you.
 We have treated thousands of patients and have helped hundreds upon hundreds of families towards a happier life.

 As anyone recovering from addiction will tell you, recovery doesn’t end once you leave rehab.
 In fact, your real life is just beginning.

 Although you will have been equipped with specific tools and resources to help tackle triggers and curb cravings, the real world is the real test.
 Recovery outside of rehab can be wonderful and refreshing: but we know it can also appear intimidating and scary.

 This is why our tailored aftercare programmes are in place.
 They mean you are never alone, and can always count on us to help you whenever you need.
 You will have access to therapists, counsellors and psychiatrists who helped you on your journey.

 You will also be supported by programmes such as SMART Recovery, Alcoholics Anonymous, Narcotics Anonymous, and many more.
 Attending these sessions regularly will be fundamental in helping you maintain sobriety.

 It’s about time that you learned how to enjoy life for what it is, and revel in the wonders that sobriety gives you once you leave rehab.
-This should all be done while minimizing the risk of relapse, avoiding certain places, people and environments.
+This should all be done while minimising the risk of relapse, avoiding certain places, people and environments.